-Seychelles DescriptionThe Republic of Seychelles is an archipelago of 115 islands located in the Indian Ocean
+Seychelles DescriptionThe Republic of Seychelles is an archipelago of 115 islands located in the Indian Ocean, northeast of Madagascar

 Pre-European colonization the islands were known by Arab navigators on trading voyages, but were never inhabited.

 Although the new governor to the islands was British, he governed according to French rules, and allowed previous French customs to remain intact.
 Slavery was completely abolished in 1835, and the island nation subsequently began to decline as exportation decreased.

-government, and conditions started improving when it was realized that coconuts could be grown with less labour.
+The anti-slavery stance was taken very seriously by the British government, and conditions started improving when it was realized that coconuts could be grown with less labour.

-Independence for the islands came in 1976, after the Seychelles People's United Party was formed and led by France-Albert Rene, campaigning for socialism and freedom from Britain
+Independence for the islands came in 1976, after the Seychelles People's United Party was formed and led by France-Albert Rene, campaigning for socialism and freedom from Britain.

 Socialism was brought to a close with a new constitution and free elections in 1993.
 President France-Albert Rene, who had served since 1977, was re-elected in 2001, but stepped down in 2004.